 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 There are a variety of parasites that may invade your pet’s body, but one of the most dangerous and life-threatening parasites is heartworm.
-This extremely dangerous parasite for dogs as well as cats is commonly carried by mosquitos.
+This extremely dangerous parasite for dogs as well as cats are commonly carried by mosquitos.
 Once heartworm has been transmitted to the animal by a mosquito it begins to mature inside the animal's body; when fully matured, heartworm can measure as much as 12-inches in length and they generally live in the blood vessels of the heart and the lungs.
 Fortunately, your veterinarian in Baltimore can help you prevent your pet from getting heartworm.

 Heartworm is a parasite carried by infected mosquitoes.
 When your pet is bitten by an infected mosquito, the larvae of the heartworm are passed from the mosquito to your pet through the blood ingested by the mosquito when it bites the animal.
 The heartworm is small, threadlike worms that migrate in the blood vessels of your pet’s pulmonary system and generally remain in the lungs and arteries of the lungs and often times the heart.
 It typically takes about six months after being bitten by the larvae to mature and it can live in your pet for as long as seven years.
 It is also possible for heartworm to travel outside of the lungs and heart, which leads to other serious illnesses, such as seizures and blindness.